 Below are some tips to help keep your fat intake in a good spot.

-- eat avocados or even spread it on your toast (they are full of healthy fat)
+- Eat avocados or even spread them on your toast (they are full of healthy fat)

 FOOD SPECIFIC TIPS

 Check out these ways to make popular dishes less fattening!

 PIZZA: Why not go with lower-fat toppings?
 Instead of goat cheese and sausage, decorate your pizza with chicken, tuna, shrimp or olives.

 CHILI: Make sure the mince you buy at the store is lower fat or even consider making a vegetarian chili using a mixture of beans and lentils.

 MASHED POTATOES: Use 1% milk and low-fat butter instead of whole milk and high-fat butter.